Vilnius, with Valentyn Odnoviun

 Europe has two speeds when you take this railroad as an example: the subsidized one and the country-owned one.
 The Polish railway-system between Bialystok and the border with Lithuania is in need of an overhaul.
 Trains go at about 20 or 30 kilometers per hour.
 Once the train crossed the border, it picks up speed as it rides on brand new tracks.
 All along the trajectory are signs of the support the EU gave to this rail.
 From the border to Kaunas is a nice, comfortable and fast train ride.

 When the train approaches Kaunas, I see large chimneys and dark smoke.
 Earlier, I discussed the places in Lithuania with a person on the train.
 He called Kaunas an industrial city, and I can now see he was very right.
-There’s 10 minutes to change trains here in Kaunas, on my way to Vilnius.
-The train station has very clear indications, so that one goes smooth.
+There are 10 minutes to change trains here in Kaunas, on my way to visit Vilnius.
+The train station has very clear indications so that one goes smooth.
 After my train debacle between Berlin and Warsaw, I became a little more careful not to miss trains…

-Taxi’s are cheaper when you call them, than when you use one that’s waiting at the station here.
+Taxi’s are cheaper when you call them than when you use one that’s waiting at the station here.
 And Uber has entered Vilnius.
 So when a car is needed during the stay here, we’re covered.
+When you visit Vilnius and walking isn’t your preference, here you go.

 I met Valentyn Odnoviun, a photographer from Ukraine, who now lives and studies in Vilnius.
 He’s a willing guide for the nice city that Vilnius is.
 I feel very much at home here, despite the language barrier, and that has much to do with Valentyn taking us to the less touristy places.